rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

-Aggregate outbound bandwidth limits across all attached network interfaces (PublicNet, ServiceNet, and Cloud Networks) are defined for each cloud server based on its performance characteristics.
+Aggregate outbound bandwidth limits across all attached network interfaces (PublicNet, ServiceNet, and Cloud Networks) are defined for each Cloud Server based on its performance characteristics.

-By choosing a flavor class and then a specific flavor within that class, you can configure your cloud server's network speed within the range available to it.
+By choosing a flavor class and then a specific flavor within that class, you can configure your Cloud Server's network speed within the range available to it.

 .. figure:: /_images/flavorclass-network-speed.png
    :alt: In the Cloud Control Panel,
          use the slider to change network speed and other characteristics.
-         For virtual cloud servers, the
+         For virtual Cloud Servers, the
          "Comparison Chart" link provides a detailed comparison of the configuration available for each flavor.

    *In the Cloud Control Panel,
    use the slider to change network speed and other characteristics.
-   For virtual cloud servers, the
+   For virtual Cloud Servers, the
    "Comparison Chart" link provides a detailed comparison of the configuration available for each flavor.*